 For the past couple of years, I’ve been purchasing my apple dumplings in the frozen section of the grocery store, but recently I decided I needed to try making them from scratch.
 The best apple dumpling I ever had was from a county fair in North Carolina – it was SO good with the best flaky dough!

-So in order to make my apple dumpling dough fluffier and flakier, I substituted Canada Dry Sparkling Seltzer water into the recipe.
-The effervescence and bubbles in the Canada Dry add air to the dough, making it fluffier and in turn flakier.
+So in order to make my apple dumpling dough fluffier and flakier, I substituted sparkling water into the recipe.
+The effervescence and bubbles add air to the dough, making it fluffier and in turn flakier.
 And since it has zero calories, zero sodium, is all natural, and unsweetened, I don’t feel bad adding it to my dough!

 Unfortunately, I haven’t been able to go apple picking yet this year – it has simply been TOO hot and after forcing it last year and getting sunburned, I’m waiting to go apple picking when it is less than 80 degrees outside.
-So instead, I picked up my apples and Canada Dry Sparkling Seltzer water at Ralphs.
+So instead, I picked up my apples at the store.
+It is what it is!

 - 4 apples